Frequently asked questions to help you protect your creative work and avoid infringing the rights of others.

 To determine whether a work is in the public domain and available for use without the author’s permission, you first have to find out when it was published.
 Then apply the following rules to see if the copyright has expired:

-- Works published after 1922, but before 1978 are protected for 95 years from the date of publication.
+- Works published after 1923, but before 1978 are protected for 95 years from the date of publication.
 If the work was created, but not published, before 1978, the copyright lasts for the life of the author plus 70 years.
-However, even if the author died over 70 years ago, the copyright in an unpublished work lasts until December 31, 2002.

 - For works published after 1977, the copyright lasts for the life of the author plus 70 years.
 However, if the work is a work for hire (that is, the work is done in the course of employment or has been specifically commissioned) or is published anonymously or under a pseudonym, the copyright lasts between 95 and 120 years, depending on the date the work is published.

-The Copyright Office will check renewal information for you, at a charge of $150 per hour.
-(Call the Reference & Bibliography Section at 202-707-6850.)
+The Copyright Office will check renewal information for you, at a charge of $200 per hour.
+(Call the Records, Research, and Certification Section at 202-707-6787.)
 You can also hire a private copyright search firm to see if a renewal was filed.
 Finally, you may be able to conduct a renewal search yourself.
-The renewal records for works published from 1950 to the present are available online at www.copyright.gov.
-Renewal searches for earlier works can be conducted at the Copyright Office in Washington D.C. or by visiting one of the many government depository libraries throughout the country.
-Call the Copyright Office for more information.
+The renewal records for books published from 1923 through 1963 are available online at https://exhibits.stanford.edu/copyrightrenewals.
+Renewal searches can be conducted at the Copyright Office in Washington D.C. or by visiting one of the many government depository libraries throughout the country.

 With one important exception, you should assume that every work is protected by copyright unless you can establish that it is not.
 As mentioned above, you can’t rely on the presence or absence of a copyright notice (©) to make this determination, because a notice is not required for works published after March 1, 1989.
 And even for works published before 1989, the absence of a copyright notice may not affect the validity of the copyright — for example, if the author made diligent attempts to correct the situation.